 - Comes with many accessories: snack tray, bumper bar, rain cover, travel bag and parent cup holder

-- Lightweight enough (19.6 Pounds) to carry between gates or into cabs
+- Light enough (19.6 lbs) to carry between gates or into cabs

 Rating: 4.3 (total: 212+)

-If you travel a lot with a little one, this is the kind of stroller that makes gate-to-gate life simpler.
-You fold it forward into a very compact package that tucks into an overhead bin or a tight trunk space, and it comes fully assembled so you can just unfold and go.
+Pick this if you fly often and want zero setup time.
+You fold it forward into a very compact package that tucks into an overhead bin or a tight trunk, and it comes fully assembled so you can just unfold and go.

-At about 12.8 Pounds it’s light enough to carry between terminals, and the mesh headrest and sun shade help keep your child cool on warm days.
-The 5-point harness and a modest under-seat basket cover everyday needs, whether you’re hopping on a plane, road-tripping, or trying to move quickly through an amusement park.
+At about 12.8 lbs it’s light enough to carry between terminals.
+The mesh headrest and sun shade help keep your child cool on warm days.
+The 5-point harness and a modest under-seat basket cover everyday needs, whether you’re hopping on a plane, road-tripping, or moving quickly through an amusement park.

 What People Say